 So publicity is very pertinent, but the method of publicity is very crucial too because you need to take your contents to a market where it is needed.
 Imagine publicizing an Agriculture blog to a mobile phone and tech community.
 You’d lose cash, waste precious time and be frustrated ultimately.

 So, identify the particular market where your content is needed.
-Do not just start an ad because your friends are doing it, understand the need of your readers and meet it.
+Do not just start an ad because your friends are doing it, understand the need for your readers and meet it.

 7. You Are Not Doing Enough Shameless Self Promotion